 Madison admitted that Patricia and James Sr. witnessed the fight, after which Alex showed signs of disorientation and memory loss.
 Since Madison had experienced similar symptoms after a car accident, she and James III administered rudimentary concussion tests on Alex.
 Charging documents indicate that Madison believes that her 14-year-old brother killed Alex.

-The reason the family didn’t obtain medical or psychological help for Alex, Madison told police, was because her father was worried that if anyone found out how the family treated Alex, 6-year-old Hunter would be taken away from them.
+The reason the family didn’t obtain medical or psychological help for Alex, Madison told police, was because her father was worried that if anyone found out how the family treated Alex, her 6-year-old brother would be taken away from them.

 Un-fucking-believable.
 I have to end this post here, because I’m blinded with rage.